kistanovdev/kistanovdev.github.io/_posts/2024-07-07-fighting-my-phone-addiction.md

 ### Turn off all notifications
 Left only essential notifications.
 Looking at red dots and notification dumps is a toll on my attention span.
-We don't really need every single app sending notifications.
+We shouldn't allow every app on our phone to bug us when they want.

 ### Mute conversations
 I don't need to get pinged about every conversation